 Simple English definitions for legal terms

-Read a random definition: bond table
+Read a random definition: real-estate mortgage trust

 The Senatus Consultum Macedonianum was a law made by the Roman Senate during the reign of Vespasian.
 It was created to protect fathers from their children who borrowed too much money in the hopes of inheriting their father's wealth.
 This law made it illegal for lenders to try to recover loans made to children who were still under their father's control, even after the father's death.
 The law was named after a man named Macedo, who had made a loan that led to a son killing his father to inherit his wealth.
 The Senatus Consultum Macedonianum was created to prevent tragedies like this from happening again.